michael-bambha/protisplice/README.md

 pip install pysam
 ```

-A GTF annotation file and both a FASTA and indexed FASTA file are required to execute the script.
+A GFF3 annotation file and both a FASTA and indexed FASTA file are required to execute the script.

 To index a fasta file: